thehunmonkgroup/onenote/README.md

 ```

 Then in VIT, highlighting a task and hitting the ```o``` key will open the
-notes editor, and saving the note will return you to VIT -- pretty convenient!
+notes editor, and saving will return you to VIT -- pretty convenient!

 ### Support